monitoringartist/dockbix-xxl/README.md

 Zabbix XXL
 ==========

-[Zabbix XXL repo](https://github.com/monitoringartist/zabbix-server-xxl-docker) is intended as a source of some [Zabbix Docker images](https://hub.docker.com/u/monitoringartist/dashboard/).
-It contains standard Zabbix + additional XXL (community) extensions and everything is packaged into Docker image for easy deployment.
+[Zabbix XXL](https://github.com/monitoringartist/zabbix-server-xxl-docker) is a standard Zabbix prepared for Docker world.
+You must install Zabbix package (rpm, deb, ...) in the old world.
+Similarly you need to pull Zabbix Docker image in the Docker world.
+This Docker image contains standard Zabbix + additional XXL (community) extensions.
+Routine tasks such as import of Zabbix DB are automated, so it's prepared for easy deployment.

 Available Docker images
 =======================